kintail/input-widget/README.md

         ]
 ```

-`InputWidget.lineEdit` takes a `String` value to display and produces a new
+As mentioned above, `InputWidget.lineEdit` takes a `String` value to display and
-`String` message whenever the text is edited. `InputWidget.comboBox` takes a
+produces a new `String` message whenever the text is edited.
-list of values to populate a combo box with, as well as the value to display as
+`InputWidget.comboBox` takes a list of values to populate a combo box with, as
-currently selected, and produces a message with the newly-selected value
+well as the value to display as currently selected, and produces a message with
+the newly-selected value whenever the selection changes.
+(You also have to pass
+a function to turn those values into strings to display; in many cases, such as
+here, you can simply use Elm's built-in `toString` function.)
+Note how
-whenever the selection changes.
-Note how `Html.map` is used to convert (tag) the
+`Html.map` is used to convert (tag) the 'new value' messages produced by each
-'new value' messages produced by each widget into a proper `Msg` value.
+widget into a proper `Msg` union type value.

 Finally, wrap everything up with `beginnerProgram`: